AKA-RONY/Vrinda-Stores_Excel_Data_Analysis/Vrinda Stores Excel_Data_Analysis/README.md

      -> Sets & Kurtas are highest selling Categories.<br>
  <br>
 D) **REPORTS**:- <BR>
+  After creating all the pivot tables for particular qtns, now its time to create a new REPORT sheet where all the pivot charts will be presents and are connected to each others using slicers( for easy filtering).
+After inserting slicers we then have to connect with all the pivot charts, so that any changes made on slicer will reflect on all the charts.
+Below is the Report that I have created:<br>
   ![Screenshot (311)](https://github.com/salvik43/Vrinda-Stores_Excel_Data_Analysis/assets/67736824/0e4f9b1a-a6ec-4768-a415-cd3e25ff615c)

   ### INSIGHTS AND NEXT STEPS: ###